SashG91/brew-that/README.md

 ### Defects of Note
 -Initializing the repeat order function to allow the users to add to their order.
 -Printing a list of items that were selected by the user.
--Printing sales data to Googlesheets, error with not using an array.
+-Printing sales data to Googlesheets in the correct order, error with not using an array.

 ### Outstanding Defects